Witness recalls panic after children swept to sea in Oregon

 “I tried to get her to go into my house to warm up, but she refused.
 She was wearing no shoes and she was soaking wet,” Cornelius said.

-The State Police, the agency investigating the drownings, released no further details Monday.
-The officer with the Manzanita Police Department who pulled the 7-year-old girl from the water declined interview requests.
+Oregon State Police, the agency investigating the drownings, released no further details Monday.

-Note: This story has been corrected to say the Coast Guard discontinued the search over the weekend, not Monday.
+The officer with the Manzanita Police Department who pulled the girl from the water declined interview requests.